-I’m not a fan of clichés, but this one is a vital.
+I’m not a fan of clichés, but this one is vital.
 Interviewers need to see you have made an effort.
-Suit, tie (for men) and shoes are a must.
-Yes, shoes.
-I have had candidates turn up in thongs which makes you wonder how seriously they are taking the process.
+Virtual or in person we always suggest wearing a suit, tie (for men) and if you're meeting in the flesh, please wear shoes, I have had candidates turn up in thongs which makes you wonder how seriously they are taking the process.

 Most interviewers can tell if you are putting on a show.
 An interview is not about right or wrong, it’s about congruence.
 If you put on a show, you might end up in the wrong job.

 Make sure you have know what’s on your resume; dates, details of roles, what were the challenges in each role, what you did to overcome them and, most importantly, what results you achieved.
 Sales managers want to hear about how you performed against targets.
 Technical managers want to know about the level of complexity required in the projects you have worked on.
 You need to be able to explain your experience and successes clearly and succinctly.

 Answer questions using the STAR methodology.
 Explain the Situation and Task, the Actions you undertook to overcome the challenge and the Result – Result is the most important because it tells people that you are outcome focussed.

 Find out who is interviewing you and research their LinkedIn profile, Twitter account, Facebook or website bios.
 This will give you information on any common ground that you might have with the interviewer.
 NB.
 One of the benefits of using a recruiter is being able to find out what kind of person will be interviewing you – not just a blurb about their experience.